Urnark/LuaWrapper/README.md

 # Documentation
 <a name="init-luawrapper"/></a>
 ### Start and close the LuaWrapper
+Every function in the LuaWrapper is in the namespace LFW (Lua Function Wrapper).
 To use the LuaWrapper it is needed to initialize the wrapper.
 You can do that by calling the function "InitLuaManager".
 ```c++
 void LuaManager::InitLuaManager(lua state name);